Como Zoo: Bird Yard Exhibit

 The bird yard is the first thing visitors of the zoo see after they leave the visitor center.
 The bird yard contains a large pool, waterfall, and a mill house with a water wheel.
 The exhibit has large rocks separating the birds from two large galapagos tortoises.
-Animals in the exhibit include Chilean flamingos, Galapagos tortoises, mallard ducks, red-breasted geese, ruddy ducks, common shelducks, swan geese, and white-faced whistling ducks.
+Animals in the exhibit include Chilean flamingos, Galápagos tortoises, mallard ducks, red-breasted geese, ruddy ducks, common shelducks, swan geese, and white-faced whistling ducks.

 Primate House

 The first Como Zoo primate house was built in 1969 and was rebuilt in 1985.
+The Gorilla Forest is the largest all mesh gorilla enclosure in North America.
 Animals in this exhibited include, blue-eyed lemurs, patas monkeys, emperor tamarins, golden-headed lion tamarins, spider monkeys, western lowland gorillas, Sumatran orangutans, white-faced sakis, and Hoffmann's two-toed sloths.

 Large Cats Exhibit

-The large cats exhibit was finished in 1980 and moved the large cats out of the small, original zoological building into larger pastures.
-Cats in this exhibit include, Siberian tigers, lions, snow leopards and cougars.
+The large cats exhibit was finished in 1980 and moved the large cats out of the small, original zoological building into larger enclosures.
+Cats in this exhibit include, Siberian tigers, serval, lions, snow leopards and cougars.

 Aquatic Building

-The Aquatic Building was created in 1982, and is home to African penguins, lined seahorses, mudpuppies, tufted puffins, archerfish, and African cichlids.
+The Aquatic Building was built in 1982, and is home to African penguins, lined seahorses, mudpuppies, tufted puffins, archerfish, and African cichlids.